weaverj/understanding-oop-java/README.md

 # Level Up with Object Oriented Programming in Java!

 This repository contains the exercises and demos we'll work through as part of this course!

-**This repository should be complete and ready at least 3 weeks before class start!
-It's still in progress at the moment!**

-Here's what you should do before the course starts (if you plan to follow along with the exercises only):
+If taking the course, you dont need to clone this repository ahead of time, as we will work through the demonstration portions together.
+But if you'd like to try some of the exercises out youself after the course, feel free to clone this repo and have at it!

 ## Get Java working